Primary Navigation Mobile

 A final note for the steering wheel: all A45s come with AMG steering wheel buttons.
 These are housed in their own little pods below the main spokes, and can be customised to activate a number of different functions relating to the way the A45 S drives.

 Sounds gimmicky, actually works really well for quickly switching between driving environments (village versus open road, for example).
-It makes you feel a tiny bit like an F1 driver…
+It made me feel a tiny bit like an F1 driver…

 Comfort

 AMG fits a great set of sports seats in the front, which manage to be good to look at, comfortable and supportive.
-We spent an entire day driving this car in a variety of different settings and got out with no feelings of fatigue at all.
+I spent plenty of time driving this car in a variety of different settings and got out with no feelings of fatigue at all.
+A ‘trendy’ (Mercedes’ word) sage grey upholstery option is available following the mid-life update.

 43